 Seokchon Lake

-Popular especially during spring or fall, the lake transforms itself from one season to the other.
+Popular especially during spring or fall, the lake transforms from one season to another.

 Address: 잠실6동 Songpa-gu, Seoul, South Korea